Crossroads-2023/crossroads-2023.github.io/jordan.md

 ### Assistants ###

-_Juan Guzmán_ will be the assistant to David Jordan for this course's tutorials.
+_Juan Guzmán_ was the assistant to David Jordan for this course's tutorials.

 Juan received his PhD in Mathematics in December 2022 from the [FaMAF](https://www.famaf.unc.edu.ar/) (Universidad Nacional de Córdoba), where he also completed his undergraduate studies: Licenciatura and Profesorado in Mathematics.
 His interests include vertex algebras and conformal Lie algebras, as well as chiral and factorization algebras.